WTA players reveal why they returned to the courts amid coronavirus uncertainty

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-The Open BLS de Limoges, set for Limoges, France, on Dec.
-14, is still on the schedule right now.
+The next big tennis event on the WTA schedule is the J&T Banka Ostrava Open 2020 in Ostrava, Czech Republic, which begins Oct.
+19. The Open BLS de Limoges, set for Limoges, France, on Dec.
+14, is also among those tournaments still on the schedule right now.